11.1. Choosing Scale to Reveal Structure

 fig

 We often don’t need to include 0 on an axis, especially if including it makes it difficult to fill the data region.
-For instance, the scatter plot below shows the average longevity plotted against average height for dog breeds.
+For example, let’s make a scatter plot of average longevity plotted against average height for dog breeds.
 (This dataset was first introduced in Chapter 10; it includes several features for 172 breeds.)

 fig.show()

-The x-axis of the plot starts at 10 cm since all dogs are at least that tall, and, similarly, the y-axis begins at 5 years.
+The x-axis of the plot on the left starts at 10 cm since all dogs are at least that tall, and similarly, the y-axis begins at 6 years.
+The scatter plot on the right includes 0 on both axes.
+This pushes the data up to the top of the data region and leaves empty space that doesn’t help us see the linear relationship.

-There are a few cases where we usually want to include 0.
-For bar charts, including 0 is important so the heights of the bars directly relate to the data values.
-As an example, below, we’ve created two bar charts that compare the longevity of dog breeds.
-The left plot includes 0, but the right plot doesn’t.
-It’s easy to incorrectly conclude from the right plot that medium-sized dogs live twice as long as large-sized dogs.
+There are some cases where we usually want to include 0.
+For bar charts, including 0 is important so that the heights of the bars directly relate to the data values.
+As an example, we’ve created two bar charts that compare the longevity of dog breeds.
+The left plot includes 0, but the right plot doesn’t:

 dogs_lon = dogs.groupby('size')['longevity'].mean().reset_index()